DiamonC/observer/README.md

 # Observer

 Observer is a frontend for Arth Panel, an open-source & self-hosted minecraft server panel.
 Observer is meant to be run as a docker container, and is made with HTML/CSS/JS, Node, SvelteKit, TailwindCSS, and DaisyUI.
+The main difference between an alternative like pufferpanel or pterodactyl is that it's meant to work in a way so that if an issue were to occur, you could easily just SSH into the machine and run the jar directly in a folder, so you know that your server's uptime is not dependant on a panel someone else made working flawlessly.

 ## Planned Pages